dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 Always use "@" before the assistant's name when you call them, like you do in Slack.
 If you don't, the assistant won't reply, even to your follow-up questions.

 Then ask questions to communicate with an assistant.
 The best way to ask a question to a Dust assistant is to talk to them like a coworker or friend.
-Your question can be simple questions like 'how do I create a memo?' or more complex requests.
+Your questions can be simple questions like 'how do I create a memo?' or more complex requests.

+### Can share a conversation?

+To share a conversation, go to the conversation and click 'Share' at the top right of the screen.
+When you share a conversation with colleagues they can collaborate with you and the assistants within the conversation.

 ### Can I delete or rename a conversation?

-To delete a conversation, go to the conversation and click 'delete the conversation' at the top right of the screen.
+To delete a conversation, go to the conversation and click '🗑️' at the top right of the screen.
+To rename a conversation click on `🖊️` on the right of the title of the conversation.

 ### Can I use the Dust assistants in different languages?